 Eligibility and Application

-- Candidates who are or will be eligible to receive their certificate of added competence in emergency medicine from the College of Family Physicians of Canada (CFPC) must hold Certification in the College of Family Physicians of Canada (CCFP) and must be registered with the Office of Postgraduate Education at the medical school at which they completed their training.
+- Candidates who are or will be eligible to receive their Certificate of Added Competence (CAC) in Emergency Medicine [CCFP(EM)] from the College of Family Physicians of Canada (CFPC) must hold Certification in the College of Family Physicians of Canada (CCFP) and must be registered with the office of postgraduate education at the medical school at which they completed their training.

-- Residents must be recommended to the CFPC by the dean for postgraduate medical education and the postgraduate emergency medicine program director of the Department of Family Medicine.
+- Residents must be recommended to the CFPC by the dean of postgraduate medical education and the postgraduate emergency medicine program director of the department of family medicine.

 - The program must consist of 36 months of training in family medicine and emergency medicine.

-- Residents may sit the examination, with the recommendations outlined in item 2 above, if they have completed at least 9 of the 12 months of additional training in family medicine/emergency medicine, or they have no more than 3 months of training to complete at the time they sit the examination.
+- Residents may sit the examination, with the recommendations outlined above, if they have completed at least nine of the 12 months of additional training in family medicine/emergency medicine, or they have no more than three months of training to complete at the time they sit the examination.

 - The candidate must be engaged in emergency practice in Canada at a rate of 400 hours per year for the four-year period immediately prior to the date of application.*

-*For those candidates that obtained Certification through the Recognized Training and Certification outside Canada pathway, the most recent two years of emergency practice must have taken place in Canada.
-The remainder of the four-year practice requirement may be gained in the jurisdiction in which they have Recognized Certification i.e. Australia, Ireland, United Kingdom or United States.
+*Candidates who obtain Certification through Recognized Training and Certification outside Canada, must practise the most recent two years of emergency medicine in Canada.
+They may have obtained the remainder of their four-year practice requirement in the jurisdiction in which they have Recognized Certification, (i.e., Australia, Ireland, the United Kingdom, or the United States).

 After gaining approval to sit the examination, a candidate maintains practice eligibility for three years or three attempts (whichever comes first).
-If a candidate's eligibility expires, he/she can re-apply to sit the examination and will be expected to meet the practice eligible criteria in place at the time of application.
+If eligibility expires, a candidate can reapply to sit the examination and will be expected to meet the practice-eligible criteria in place at the time of application.
 Once ruled eligible, candidates for the Examination of Added Competence in Emergency Medicine must maintain a full, unrestricted licence to practise family/emergency medicine and they must remain engaged in emergency practice consistent with their category of eligibility in order to remain eligible for the exam.